Arc-Computer/arc-memory/README.md

    arc why file path/to/file.py 42
    ```

+   This will show you the decision trail for line 42 in file.py, including related commits, PRs, and issues that explain why this code exists.

 4. **Simulate the impact of your changes**

    ```bash
    arc sim
    ```

+   This will analyze your latest commit, run a simulation in an isolated sandbox, and output a risk assessment with metrics and explanation.

 5. **Serve your knowledge graph to LLMs**

    ```bash
    arc serve start
    ```

+   This will start the MCP server, allowing AI assistants to access your knowledge graph.
+You'll see a URL that you can use to connect your LLM.

 ## Core Features